Florida vs. Vanderbilt odds, prediction: 2026 SEC Tournament semifinal picks from proven model

 SportsLine's model simulated Vanderbilt Commodores vs. Florida Gators and revealed its college basketball picks for this 2026 SEC Tournament semifinal matchup

 Tipoff from Bridgestone Arena in Nashville, Tenn., is set for 1 p.m.
 ET.
-Florida leads the all-time series 76-74, including a 98-94 win on Jan.
-17. Florida is an 8.5-point favorite in the latest Vanderbilt vs. Florida odds from DraftKings Sportsbook, while the over/under for total points scored is 160.5.
+Florida is a 7.5-point favorite in the latest Vanderbilt vs. Florida odds from DraftKings Sportsbook, while the over/under for total points scored is 160.5.
 Before making any Florida vs. Vanderbilt picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: